bibleexchange/courses/romans/en/1401_chapter-14.md

 I have put my trust in God.
 My strength is not in who I am, but in whom I have put my trust in.

 ## Do Not Put a Stumbling Block in My Brother's Way, vs. 13-17

-> 13 Let us not therefore judge one another any more: but judge this rather, that no man put a stumblingblock or an occasion to fall in his brother's way.
-14 I know, and am persuaded by the Lord Jesus, that there is nothing unclean of itself: but to him that esteemeth any thing to be unclean, to him it is unclean.
-15 But if thy brother be grieved with thy meat, now walkest thou not charitably.
-Destroy not him with thy meat, for whom Christ died.
-16 Let not then your good be evil spoken of: 17 For the kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost.

 - Let us not be a reason for someone else&apos;s failure.
 Let us be encouragers of their faith.
 - There is more to the Gospel than my opinions!